The GREATEST Comedies of All-Time w/ Judd Apatow | 2 Bears, 1 Cave

 Yeah, yeah, maybe.

-I loved Welcome to the Dollhouse, you know, which is this great Todd Solans movie about this girl in junior high school gets like bullied and it's it's just really dark and funny.
+i'm trying to think who i related to i mean there are things that i liked that i didn't feel like i was like them i loved john cusack and say anything was it was a big movie i loved welcome to the dollhouse uh you know which is this great todd Todd Solons movie about this girl in junior high school gets like bullied and it's, it's just really dark and funny.

 And that's the case for everybody.